SandeepKomal/SonarQube/LoginandTokenCreationsSteps.md

 ## Steps to Login to SonarQube and Token Creation Steps
-publicip of Runner:9000 paste it in browser and we can access sonarqube portal
+publicip of Runner:9000 (Ex: http://3.67.70.131:9000/) paste it in browser and we can access sonarqube portal

 Default Username is Admin and Default Password is Admin